Islam in Australia: Sufi

-Ahmadiyya

-The Ahmadiyya community is reported to have 3,000 followers in Australia.
-There are 4 Ahmadiyya mosques in Australia in Sydney; Masjid Bait-ul Huda, Melbourne; Masjid Bait-ul Salam, Brisbane; Masjid Bait-ul Masroor and Adelaide; Masjid Mahmood.
-The Ahmadiyya Muslim Community has its headquarters located at the Masjid Bait-ul Huda, Marsden Park to the west of Sydney.

-The leaders of the Ahmadiyya community condemn terrorism, support law enforcement authorities, advocate speaking English and being loyal to Australia.
-Ahmadiyya Muslim Association Australia national spokesman Aziz Omer said, "We are loyal to Australia and we want our kids to be loyal to Australia", with association members delivering 500,000 Loyalty to Homeland leaflets.

-Ahmadi Muslims have been subject to various forms of intra-Muslim religious persecution and discrimination.

 Sectarian tensions

 Conflict between religious groups in the Middle East are reflecting as tensions within the Australian community and in the schools.

 Religious life

 The Australian Muslim community has built a number of mosques and Islamic schools, and a number of imams and clerics act as the community's spiritual and religious leaders.
 In 2007, Hilaly was succeeded by Fehmi Naji in June 2007 who was succeeded by the current Grand Mufti, Ibrahim Abu Mohamed in September 2011.

 Fatwas, edicts based on Islamic jurisprudence which aim to provide "guidance to Muslim Australians in the personal, individual and private spheres of life", are issued by various Australian Islamic authorities.

 Organisations

 A number of organisations and associations are run by the Australian Islamic community including mosques, private schools and charities and other community groups and associations.
 Broad community associations which represent large segments of the Australian Muslim public are usually termed "Islamic councils".
 Some organisations are focused on providing assistance and support for specific sectors within the community, such as women.

 Two organisations with strong political emphasis are Hizb ut-Tahrir which describes itself as a, "political party whose ideology is Islam" and Ahlus Sunnah Wal Jamaah Association (ASWJA).